 Death Penalty Best Practices Manual: A new tool for lawyers around the globe

-Baker & McKenzie is assisting the Center for International Human Rights on a project analyzing international compliance with the United Nations Convention Against Corruption which includes sending an associate to the Conference of States Parties at the United Nations Convention Against Corruption in Panama City.
+Baker & McKenzie assisted the Center for International Human Rights on a project analyzing international compliance with the United Nations Convention Against Corruption which included sending an associate to the November 2013 Conference of States Parties at the United Nations Convention Against Corruption in Panama City.

 Fredrikson & Byron partnered with the Center for International Human Rights to produce a best practices manual for lawyers representing individuals facing the death penalty around the world.
 The manual has been translated into French, Chinese and Thai.
 Fredrikson & Byron attorneys contributed hundreds of pro bono hours to the researching, drafting, and editing of the manual.
 In addition, the firm provided financial support in order to print the manual.